aparnakhadatkar/DP-500-Azure-Data-Analyst/Instructions/labs/16-create-reusable-power-bi-artifacts.md

 	![](../images/DP500-16-24.png)

-	>**Note**:These properties indicate that a remote model hosts the table.
+	>**Note**: These properties indicate that a remote model hosts the table.
 In the next task, you will make changes to the model to extend it.
 That process will create a local DirectQuery model that you can modify in many different ways.

 14. Save the Power BI Desktop file.